roydegeest/rakwireless-docs/docs/en-us/quick-start/rak7240/quick-start-guide/README.md

   caption="RAK7240 Outdoor LPWAN Gateway"
 />

-:::tip Note:
+:::tip 📝 NOTE
-:pencil: The number of antennas in different depending on what you order.
+ The number of antennas in different depending on what you order.
 Refer to the store for more information.
 :::